 SEATTLE, WASHINGTON (April 1, 2018): Today, Wizards of the Coast (WotC) announced the return of a classic edition that “has been off the shelf for too long,” says new head of archived content Annie O’Moss.

-“We have had great success with the current edition of Dungeons & Dragons (that we may still be saying is not 5th edition, I’m not sure if we buckled to public demand or if we’re officially dying on that hill)” O’Moss said, then murmured, before continued.
+“We have had great success with the current edition of Dungeons & Dragons (that we may still be saying is not 5th edition, I’m not sure if we buckled to public demand or if we’re officially dying on that hill)” O’Moss said, then murmured, before continuing.
 “But there is still a ravenous desire for D&D 3rd and 3.5 edition content, and that edition of the game has not been supported since 2007, other than the special editions we released, and nothing else.”

 According to notes O’Moss shared, there will be significant changes to the Legacy of 3rd Edition Edition (which fans have already started calling 3.Leg, and O’Moss has already developed a twitch at any utterance of the nickname).
 Those changes include: